How to Improve SEO Content Results in a Post-AI World

 There have been increasing concerns about the standard of AI content for answers to questions, particularly in light of Google’s SGE.

-Google’s Search Generative Experience (SGE) uses generative AI to create quick answers and clear overviews of the user’s search topic right within the SERPs.
-Users don’t have to click on individual webapges; it’s almost like Featured Snippets on steroids.
+What to Know about Google’s SGEGoogle’s Search Generative Experience (SGE) uses generative AI to create quick answers and clear overviews of the user’s search topic right within the SERPs.
+Users don’t have to click on individual webapges; it’s almost like Featured Snippets on steroids. |

 Sure, generative AI spits out confident answers, but the general public is increasingly aware of its tendency to pull content from low-quality sources, provide dangerously inaccurate answers, and flat-out make stuff up.